angierao/parse-tagram/README.md

 The following **additional** features are implemented:

 - [X] Sticky section headers
+   - [X] Sticky section headers with profile picture
+   - [X] Sticky section headers with username, caption, time stamp
-- [X] Alert for username taken and for camera not being available
+- [X] Alerts for username taken and for camera not being available
 - [X] Like button changes when liked
 - [X] Custom buttons (View all X comments)
+- [X] Round image view for profile pictures

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):